mstocco/mariostoc.co/content/traininglog/20210314-ironman2021-24weeksout.md

 <!---->
 To celebrate, I did yesterday's 50 minute jog mostly on the dirt paths of _Cuthbert Homes Park_.
 With the reflection of a storefront window, I did catch a glimpse of my posture at the 49th minute and I did see a hinge in my hips.
 I had a stretch as soon as I returned home to confirm that my quads and hip flexors were tight.
 This was a good catch.

 In the pool, I had a decent workout too.
 Officially recorded 2050m because I over-swam the second 400.
 I recorded (again) with the GoPro and I am still shorting my stoke at the end of the workout.
+The last 100m was still in the ballpark (1:46 after some rest).

 <!---->
 ## SATURDAY MAR 20 🌦